A physicist discovers the edge of madness & the courage to love.

 On the drive back to my apartment, I had one more question for Ritter.
 "Didn't you say the time of Will’s death was October twenty-seventh?"

 "Yeah, that's what the coroner's preliminary estimate was," Ritter said.
 "Somewhere around noon; give or take three hours."

-"But the last entry on Will's computer was dated October thirty-first."
+"But the last entry on Will's computer was dated October thirty-first," I said.

-"He 'said' October thirty-first," Ritter said.
-"But given his state of mind who knows what the actual date was.
+"He told us October thirty-first," Ritter said.
+"But given his state of mind, who knows what the actual date was.
 More likely October twenty-seventh."

 I climbed out of the car and mounted the steps to my apartment.
 Ritter threw me a perfunctory wave as his car disappeared around the corner.

 Before I stepped into the apartment, I pulled out my cell.
 I double checked the last text Will sent.
 At the time it confused me.
 Now it made perfect sense.